I earn commission on purchases on this website. This helps me continue my work helping people. Thanks for your support!

 - Your religious beliefs

-What you tell yourself is obviously going to affect your mood, behaviour and happiness so negative self talk is likely to help cause or prolong a victim mentality.
+What you tell yourself is obviously going to affect your mood, behaviour and happiness so negative self talk is likely to help cause or prolong the victim mentality.
 If you are negative you cannot see reality and therefore your decisions will be based on wrong assumptions.
 More bad decisions lead to more more pain and failure which will encourage you to believe that you are indeed a victim.
+Break this cycle and maintain good mental health with self hypnosis.

 Negative comments from others can cause you to become very negative and it is very easy to misinterpret what others tell you.
 A negative comment or offensive behaviour towards you may say a lot about the other person.
 Maybe they have a big problem and that’s why they are treating you badly.
 If you have a negative mentality you will just take what they say or do at face value and believe that you are again a victim.